WilliamBolton/williambolton.github.io/content/event/n10_2024/index.md

 location: London, UK

-summary: Presented our hackathon project to >150 people at the No.10 Generative AI Hackathon
+summary: Gave a talk on our hackathon project to >150 people at the No.10 Generative AI Hackathon
 #abstract:

 # Talk start and end times.